Develop Your Organization

 Departments may occasionally need to reorganize or reduce staff to improve services, gain efficiencies or cut costs.
 University policy requires that any reduction in staff be approved through the appropriate administrative channels with the final approval by the president or the president's delegate.

-The request for reorganization usually is made in writing through the dean or director, then to the associate vice president for Human Resource Services and finally to the appropriate vice president.
+The request for reorganization usually is made in writing through the dean or director, then to the associate vice president for Human Resources and finally to the appropriate vice president.